MSP Business

 Manage Failed Patches

-If installation of a particular patch fails, don't just wait until the next patch management cycle to try again.
+If an installation of a particular patch fails, don't just wait until the next patch management cycle to try again.
 Be proactive in determining why it failed, and work to install the patch successfully, as quickly as reasonably possible.

 Test Patches Before Release